rocket-pool/RPIPs/assets/rpip-52/rewards-file-spec.md

   * With a [UnixFS](https://github.com/ipfs/specs/blob/main/UNIXFS.md) directory node at the root
     * With default `mode` (0755)
     * No `mtime` structure
-  * With a singe leaf node
+  * With a single leaf node
     * With default `mode` (0644)
     * No `mtime` structure
     * Containing a file, named as described above, containing the SSZ-formatted Rewards Tree